galvc/portfolio/content/blog/we-cook/index.md

 featuredImage: "./wecook-cover.png"
 date: "2018-01-01"
 description: "Human-Computer Interaction prototype for a recipe application that aggregates recipes based on ingredients filtered by the user."
+category: "project"
-category: "UX Design, UI Design, HCI Project"
+tag: "UX Design, UI Design, HCI Project"
 ---

 ##Demo the prototype